jamesmh/coravel/DocsV2/docs/Caching/README.md

 this._cache.Forget("BigDataCacheKey");
 ```

-## Extending Coravel With Custom Drivers
+## Custom Drivers

 If you wish, you can create your own cache driver that extends `Coravel.Cache.Interfaces.ICache`.
-Maybe you want to use Coravel but use a Redis store?
+Maybe you want to use start using a Redis store?

 First, implement a class that extends the `ICache` interface.